zaoyang/30-days-of-web-development/day-07/day-07.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 07 - Tags and Elements - HTML
+# Tags and Elements - HTML

 Yesterday we learned that HTML is a kind of Markup Language.
 HTML, however, is not the only type of Markup Language.
 This blog post, for example, is written in [Markdown](https://daringfireball.net/projects/markdown/), another type of Markup Language.